thomas-xin/Miza/README.md

 Just reduce the number in `cache_size=4194304` and you should be good to go.

-**Note that Miza's infinite message cache has since been removed, and the cache gets cleared after 2 weeks.
-It is unlikely that you will encounter this issue hence.**
+**Note that this memory cache gets cleared upon reset, and Miza has a seperate disk cache that doesn't upon reset, but all files in the caches get automtically cleared after 2 weeks.**

 - **IP Address exposure**

-So, the main Miza bot hosts a few Minecraft Servers, and in order to keep people up-to-date with the IP whenever there's a change, the ~status will show your IP Address.
-If you don't want your IP Address exposed publicly, you can change this in the same *bot.py* file as before, down in the `get_ip()` function at around line 1475.
+Miza used to host a few Minecraft Servers which is why this feature used to be a doxx moment for me.
+That is no longer a risk, but Miza will still obtain your IP Address to store it internally for features such as the webserver.
+If you don't want this, go back to *bot.py* and look for the `get_ip()` function at around line 1475.
 It should look like this:

 ```py
 async def get_ip(self):